b-cubed-eu/documentation/dev-guide/r-packages.md

 > - Packages MUST NOT use `Depends` but instead MUST use `Imports` or `Suggests` to declare dependencies in the DESCRIPTION file.
 > - When calling a function from a dependency, the dependency MUST be explicitly mentioned using `package::function()`.

-Hadley Wickham and Jennifer Bryan have written an [excellent guide on R Packages](https://r-pkgs.org/) ([Wickham & Bryan 2023][wickham_bryan_2023]), that comes highly recommended.
+Hadley Wickham and Jennifer Bryan have written an [excellent guide on R Packages](https://r-pkgs.org/), that comes highly recommended.
 This document goes through all the required steps to creating a package.
 More advanced is the R projects [manual on writing R extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html).
-[Wickam (2019)][wickham_2019] has included sections on functional and object oriented programming in his book [advanced R](https://adv-r.hadley.nz/index.html) that might come in useful.
+Hadley Wickham has included sections on functional and object oriented programming in his book [Advanced R](https://adv-r.hadley.nz) that might come in useful.

 A lot of the tooling around R packages is also useful for R analysis code formatted as a script.
 However, while it might look intimidating at first, authoring an R package isn’t nearly as difficult as it might seem.
 Below there is an included example of R commands that set up an R package, and the required documentation, create a first function, tests for that function, update the documentation and run the package tests.
 All of this can be done equally well for a script, but this requires a lot more manual work.